Citation for this page in APA citation style. Close

 The Experience Recorder and Reproducer

-The brain should be regarded less as an algorithmic computer, with one or more central processing units addressing multiple data storage systems, than as a multi-channel and multi-track experience recorder and reproducer with an extremely high data rate.
+The brain is not a digital computer doing symbolic logic, with one or more central processing units addressing multiple data storage systems.
+It is more like a multi-channel and multi-track experience recorder and reproducer with an extremely high data rate.
 Information about an experience - the sights, sounds, smells, touch, and taste - is recorded along with the emotions - feelings of pleasure, pain, hopes, and fears - that accompany the experience.
-When confronted with similar experiences later, the brain can reproduce information about the original experience (an instant replay) that helps to guide current actions.
+When confronted with similar experiences later, the brain can reproduce or re-present information about the original experience (an instant replay) that helps to guide current actions.

 The ERR model stands in contrast to the popular cognitive science or “computational” model of a mind as a digital computer.
 No algorithms, data addressing schemes, or stored programs are needed for the ERR model.